SFeli/ESP32_CJMCU-8128/README.md

 | WAK   | <-> | GND |

 ## Implementation
-- Code is raw without any additional features
+- Code is raw without any additional features in Arduino 1.8.10
 - Output on serial monitor 9600 Baud